-We used data from the Human Connectome Project (HCP), randomly selecting images for 100 unrelated participants (49 female, age mean \pm standard deviation: 28.79 ± 3.67).
-Data were acquired on a customized Siemens 3T Connectome Skyra scanner at Washington University in St Louis, Missouri, USA using a multi-shell protocol for the DWI with the following parameters: 1.25 mm3 voxel size, TR = 5520 ms, TE = 89.5 ms, FOV of 210×180 mm, 270 directions with b = 1000, 2000, 3000 s/mm2 (90 per b value), and 18 b = 0 volumes.
-Structural T1-weighted data were acquired with 0.7 mm3 voxels, TR = 2400 ms, TE = 2.14 ms, FOV of 224×224 mm (44, 67).
-A total of 100 participants were used due to the computational burden of running multiple different models for each participants network.
+We used data from the HCP, randomly selecting images for 100 unrelated participants (49 females, age mean $\pm$ SD: 28.79 $\pm$ 3.67).
+Data were acquired on a customized Siemens 3 T Connectome Skyra scanner at Washington University in St. Louis, MO, USA, using a multishell protocol for the diffusion weighted imaging with the following parameters: 1.25-mm3 voxel size; repetition time (TR) = 5520 ms; echo time (TE) = 89.5 ms; field of view (FOV) of 210 mm by 180 mm; 270 directions with b = 1000, 2000, 3000 s/mm2 (90 per b value); and 18 b = 0 volumes.
+Structural T1-weighted data were acquired with 0.7-mm3 voxels, TR = 2400 ms, TE = 2.14 ms, and an FOV of 224 mm by 224 mm (40, 63).
+A total of 100 participants were used because of the computational burden of running multiple different models for each participant's network.

-4.2 Connectome mapping
+Connectome mapping

-The HCP data were processed according to the HCP minimal preprocessing pipeline, which included normalization of mean b = 0 images across diffusion acquisitions and correction for EPI susceptibility and signal outliers, eddy-current-induced distortions, slice dropouts, gradient-non-linearities and subject motion.
-The details of this pipeline are provided in more detail elsewhere (44, 68).
-T1-weighted data were corrected for gradient and readout distortions prior to being processed with FreeSurfer (44).
+The HCP data were processed according to the HCP minimal preprocessing pipeline, which included normalization of mean b=0images across diffusion acquisitions and correction for echo-planar imaging susceptibility and signal outliers, eddy current-induced distortions, slice dropouts, gradient nonlinearities, and participant motion.
+The details of this pipeline are provided in more detail elsewhere (40, 64).
+T1-weighted data were corrected for gradient and readout distortions before being processed with FreeSurfer (40).

 To define network nodes, we parcellated the brain into 100 regions of approximately equal size.
 This parcellation was generated by randomly subdividing the fsaverage template surface.
-We only considered cortical regions for the parcellation as our approach to registering and aligning fetal brains did not extend to non-cortical areas.
-The parcellation was then registered from the template surface to the surface of each individual subject using a spherical registration procedure implemented in FreeSurfer (69), where it was converted to a volumetric image for subsequent network generation.
-We focus here only on the left cerebral hemisphere when performing generative modeling to follow past work (5, 28, 29, 32) and to reduce computational burden.
-While there are many different ways of parcellating human brain imaging data, we took a pragmatic view, requiring that a) parcels were of approximately equal size, since variations in regional size can affect many nodal properties, such as node degree; and b) the resulting networks were small enough that they could be modelled with sufficient computational efficiency, due to the large number of model iterations that we ran.
+We only considered cortical regions for the parcellation as our approach to registering and aligning fetal brains did not extend to noncortical areas.
+The parcellation was then registered from the template surface to the surface of each participant using a spherical registration procedure implemented in FreeSurfer (65), where it was converted to a volumetric image for subsequent network generation.
+We focus here only on the left cerebral hemisphere when performing generative modeling to follow past work (5, 24, 25, 28) and to reduce computational burden.
+While there are many ways to parcellate human brain imaging data, we took a pragmatic view, requiring that (i) parcels were of approximately equal size, because variations in regional size can affect many nodal properties such as node degree; and (ii) the resulting networks were small enough that they could be modeled with sufficient computational efficiency, because of the large number of model iterations that we ran.
 Examining how model performance varies across different parcellations and data processing strategies is an important extension of the current work.

-Deterministic tractography was performed using the Fiber Assignment by Continuous Tractography (FACT) algorithm (70, 71) as implemented in MRtrix3 (72).
-The algorithm propagates streamlines in the direction of the most collinear fiber orientation estimated within the voxel in which the streamline vertex resides.
-We defined one fiber orientation in each voxel by estimating the diffusion tensor using iteratively reweighted linear least squares (73) and then calculating the primary eigenvector of water diffusion.
+Deterministic tractography was performed using the fiber assignment by continuous tractography (FACT) algorithm (66) as implemented in MRtrix3 (67).
+The algorithm propagates streamlines in the direction of the most colinear fiber orientation estimated within the voxel in which the streamline vertex resides.
+We defined one fiber orientation in each voxel by estimating the diffusion tensor using iteratively reweighted linear least squares (68) and then calculating the primary eigenvector of water diffusion.
 A total of 10 million streamlines were generated for tractography, with a maximum curvature of 45° per step.
-Streamline seeds were preferentially selected from areas where streamline density was under-estimated with respect to fiber density estimates from the diffusion model (74).
-Anatomically Constrained Tractography was used to further improve the biological accuracy of streamlines (75).
-To create a structural connectivity matrix, streamlines were assigned to each of the closest regions in the parcellation within a 5mm radius of the streamline endpoints (76), yielding an undirected 100×100 binary connectivity matrix (density 0.14 ± 0.01).
+Streamline seeds were preferentially selected from areas where streamline density was underestimated with respect to fiber density estimates from the diffusion model (69).
+Anatomically constrained tractography was used to further improve the biological accuracy of streamlines (70).
+To create a structural connectivity matrix, streamlines were assigned to each of the closest regions in the parcellation within a 5-mm radius of the streamline end points (71), yielding an undirected $100 \times 100$ binary connectivity matrix (density, $0.14 \pm 0.01$ ).

-4.3 Mapping developmental changes in cortical geometry
+Mapping developmental changes in cortical geometry